shieldgenerator7/Ersatzica/Ersatzica Wolf Princess/ErsatzicaWolfPrincess.md

 ‘Nic followed him.
 She really should have thought of this.
 And now she has to trust that a stranger would actually help her get back.
 After everything she’s seen?
 Yotleph’s jawbone, how claws work, fishing practices?
 There’s no way he would trust her with that info, right?

 “You know the waterfall?”
 Fisher led her closer.
 The roaring got louder, to the point it was hard to hear him.
-Still he trekked on.
-The path was windy and not welled marked.
+Still, he trekked on.
+The path was windy and not well marked.
 Nor was it well guarded for that matter.
 One false step and one would fall all the way done.
 “Careful here, the rocks are almost always slippery.
 Use your pads and keep your claws sheathed.
 Oh wait, you don’t have to worry about that.”

 ‘Nic carefully made her way down the path behind Fisher.
 They made it to a tree right next to the waterfall.